-The new Café at Buley Library will feature a 24-hour kiosk with a 12-hour coffee/bagel establishment yet to be determined.
-In addition, the Bagel Wagon in Engleman Hall, Davis Market, and the C-Store at North Campus are open.
-These venues feature grab and go sandwiches in addition to snacks and drink and sundries.
+The Owls Perch at Buley Library features "Proudly we serve Starbucks" establishment.
+In addition, the Bagel Wagon in Engleman Hall, Davis Market, and the C-Store at North Campus feature grab and go sandwiches, as well as snacks, drinks, and sundries.

 Commuter Block Meal Plans are also offered, as well as the option to purchase food using the Food Loot portion of the Hoot Loot card.
 Meal plans can be used in any of the food service venues on campus.
 All University dining services accept cash, Hoot Loot, Food Loot, credit, and debit cards.